 - Military: Detecting chemical or biological agents

-This technology is part of NASA’s technology transfer program.
+This technology is part of NASA's technology transfer program.
 The program seeks to stimulate broad commercial use/application of NASA-developed technologies.
 NASA is flexible in its agreements, and opportunities exist for licensing and joint development.
-Dryden is interested in a partnership to commercialize this technology.
+Armstrong is interested in a partnership to commercialize this technology.

 If you would like more information about this technology or about NASA's technology transfer program, please contact: